 This course meets for half the day as a large lecture and for the other half as recitation sections of approximately twenty students each.
 Laptops, while not required, are highly recommended.

-Jet Arnaez has spent the past twelve years helping global and Fortune 500 companies drive revenue growth and improve operational performance across the technology, financial services, consumer product goods, and healthcare industries.
-He has led cross-functional, transformational initiatives across the Americas, APAC, and EMEA at Booz & Company / Booz Allen Hamilton and as a founding member and director of the internal consulting group at a $5B technology and telecommunications company.
+Jet Arnaez, an Executive Director at JPMorgan Chase Bank, has spent the past twelve years helping global and Fortune 500 companies drive revenue growth and improve operational performance across the technology, financial services, consumer product goods, and healthcare industries.
+He has led cross-functional, transformational initiatives across the Americas, APAC, and EMEA with firms such as Booz & Company / Booz Allen Hamilton and as a founding member and director of the internal consulting group at a five billion dollar technology and telecommunications company.
 Jet started his professional services career as an intellectual property attorney at Locke Lord, where he focused on copyright and patent litigation.
-Jet obtained his MBA from Columbia Business School, where he was on the Dean's List and in the Beta Gamma Sigma National Honor Society.
-He holds a JD from the University of Michigan School of Law and a B.S. in business management from the Ateneo de Manila University.
-He has served as a lecturer at the Ateneo de Manila University School of Business.
+He obtained his MBA from Columbia Business School, where he was on the Dean's List and in the Beta Gamma Sigma National Honor Society.
+He holds a JD from the University of Michigan School of Law and a BS in business management from the Ateneo de Manila University, where he has also served as a lecturer.

 Raheem Haji holds an MBA in finance and economics from Columbia Business School and a B.A. in economics/mathematics from McGill University in Montreal, Canada.
 Raheem is also a Canadian Chartered Accountant (CPA).
 He is currently a Director of Business Development and Corporate Strategy at Wolters Kluwer, a global information services and publishing company, focusing his efforts on mergers and acquisitions, corporate strategy, and international expansion for the one billion dollar Health Division.
 For much of his career, Raheem has focused on management consultancy in the financial sector in North America and in the emerging markets of Eastern Europe, South Asia, Central Asia, South America and the Caribbean, and Africa.
 He has served as a teaching assistant for Corporate Finance at Columbia Business School and as a course instructor for International Accounting at the Mauritius Financial Services Commission.
 Aside from his professional endeavors, Raheem serves on the board of directors of the New York State Special Olympics Organization and the Aga Khan Council for the Northeastern United States.